cosmith/panda/README.md

 project is to create a language that has several translations, starting with French and English.

-Another aim of {languagename} is to provide an easy to use graphics library that can be used to interact with the HTML5 <canvas> element.
+Another aim of Panda is to provide an easy to use graphics library that can be used to interact with the HTML5 <canvas> element.

 JavaScript is not an easy language; it is full of quirks and corner cases.
-The inspiration for the syntax of {languagename} is mostly Python, with a bit of Ruby, and CoffeeScript.
+The inspiration for the syntax of Panda is mostly Python, with a bit of Ruby, and CoffeeScript.